Internal Medicine Residency

 Internal Medicine Osteopathic Residency

-The Reading Hospital Department of Medicine is one of the few medical training programs that is dually approved by both AOA and ACGME.
+The Reading Hospital Department of Medicine is one of the few medical training programs that is dually approved by both AOA and ACGME and has received Osteopathic Recognition by the ACGME.
 Our Osteopathic residents have the opportunity to obtain AOA Board Certification or to be dually certified through the AOA and the ABIM.

 The Internal Medicine Osteopathic Residency is fully integrated with the ACGME-approved allopathic internal medicine training program.
 The program offers flexibility to prepare the individual for a variety of career opportunities in general and subspecialty internal medicine.